geosolutions-it/doc-geonode/002_install_and_admin/003_setup_on_centos/setup_centos.rst

       NTP synchronization periodically get date and time settings from CentOS servers
     - Click on `Begin Installation`
     - Now set the password for the `root` user.
-Also click on `User Creation` to create the `geosolutions` user.
+Also click on `User Creation` to create the `geo` user.
     -  Wait for the installation process to finish, then reboot your machine

 Network configuration
 =====================

 The network configuration should already be set, since it was set during CentOS setup stage.

 You may want to review the configuration files

    ``/etc/sysconfig/network-scripts/ifcfg-DEVICE``

 You may also want to review the file ``/etc/resolv.conf`` to check the nameservers.

 Check that the connection is up by pinging and external server::